-- 1) Unpacking - Inspect the contents of the box and ensure that all items are present and free from damage.
-If any of the components are missing or damaged, please contact your dealer immediately. - 2) Check Magnet Rotor & Continuity Ensure that the main shaft is free turning and does not scrape or rub as it rotates see Fig-4.
+- Unpacking Inspect the contents of the box and ensure that all items are present and undamaged.
+If any of the components are missing or damaged, please contact your dealer immediately. - 2) Check Magnet Rotor & Continuity Ensure that the main shaft is free turning and does not scrape or rub as it rotates see Fig 4.
 You may feel a slight resistance from the bearings at this stage.
 The bearing units used in the magnet rotor assembly are factory lubricated and sealed for life.
-It will take approximately 100 hours of normal operation for the bearing seals to 'bed-in' and the lubrication to be distributed correctly around the raceways and ball cages.
+It will take approximately 100 hours of normal operation for the seals to 'bed-in' and the lubrication to be distributed correctly around the bearing raceways and ball cages.
 During this period you may notice a reduced performance caused by the additional friction of the bearing seals.
 In operating temperatures of -10 degrees Centigrade or lower, this 'bedding-in' period will be extended by a further 50 hours of normal operation.
-Connect a digital multi-meter to any two of the three output leads extending from the yaw pivot.
-With the multi-meter set to detect AC Volts (0-20V), a voltage should be displayed when the magnet rotor is spun.
+Connect a digital multi-meter to the positive (red) and negative (black) output leads extending from the yaw pivot.
+With the multi-meter set to detect DC Volts (0-20V approx), a voltage should be displayed when the magnet rotor is spun.
 This voltage will vary with the speed of rotation.
 If the magnet rotor rubs, or no voltage is detected whilst turning the magnet rotor, please contact your dealer immediately.

-Warning: The magnet rotor within your LE-600 Turbine is constructed using neodymium iron boron rare earth magnets which are semi-exposed until the turbine is fully assembled.
+Warning: The magnet rotor within your LE-450 turbine is constructed using neodymium iron boron rare earth magnets.
 These are extremely powerful magnets and can cause injury if not handled with respect.
-Take care when working with tools made of ferrous materials (such as spanners and screwdrivers) close to LE-600 alternator.
-The magnetic forces between ferrous materials and the magnet rotor within the alternator may be very strong.
+Take care when working with tools made of ferrous materials (such as spanners and screwdrivers) close to the LE-450 alternator.
+The magnetic forces between ferrous materials and the magnet rotor within the alternator maybe very strong.
 This may cause a sudden snapping action that can pinch or trap your fingers or skin.

-Fig 4: Checking magnet rotor rotation and coil-disc continuity
+Fig-4: Checking magnet rotor rotation and coil-disc continuity

-3) Rotor Blade Assembly - Take the three rotor blades and rotor hub plate.
-Be careful when handling the blades, they have VERY SHARP EDGES.
-Use a 13 mm A/F socket and hexagon key and three M8 x 60mm long set screws to attach each blade to the hub plate - see Fig-5.
-Ensure that the cap head end of the screw is on the rotor hub plate side (thus allowing the washers and nuts to locate inside of the blades.
+3) Rotor Blade Assembly - Take the five rotor blades and rotor hub plate.
+Be careful when handling the blades, they may have sharp edges.
+Use a 10 mm socket & hexagon key and three M6 x 16 mm Cap Heads to attach each blade to the hub plate - see Fig-5.
+Ensure that the cap head end of the screw is on the inside of the blades (thus allowing the washers and nuts to locate on rotor hub plate side).
 The blades should all be fixed to the hub plate on the same side, with the blades in the same orientation.
 It is important that a washer is used underneath the anti-vibration nuts.
-3 set-screws, 3 washers and 3 anti-vibration nuts should be used on each blade.
+Three set-screws, three washers and three anti-vibration nuts should be used on each blade.
 Tighten the fixings until the blades are safely secured.
 Do not over-tighten the nuts as this may damage the blades and fixings.

-Fig 5: Attaching the 3 rotor blades to the hub plate
+Fig-5: Attaching the 5 rotor blades to the hub plate

 4) Check the Tip Spacing - Although the turbine blades are fitted with location 'keyways', it is important to check the tip spacing.
 Lay the assembled rotor blade on a flat surface.
-Using a tape measure or long steel rule ensure that the spacing between each tip is equal to within a tolerance of +/-1.5 mm.
+Using a tape measure or long steel rule, ensure that the spacing between each tip is equal to within a tolerance of +/-1.5 mm.
 Adjust the blades as required.
 Output performance may suffer if the blades are inaccurately set - see Fig-6.

-Fig 6: Checking tip spacing
+Fig-6: Checking tip spacing